jaspervdj/programming-languages-assignment/assignment-1/report.markdown

 - sort a random list of numbers, using the quicksort algorithm;
 - generate the hamming numbers in order.

+A `Makefile` is included in the `assignment-` directory to reproduce all benchmarks.

 Goldbach partition of a number
 ------------------------------

 This program (found in `goldbach-eager.oz` and `goldbach-lazy.oz`) computes a Goldbach partition of a number `N` (which it takes as command-line argument).

+We can imagine that the lazy version will be very similar to the eager version in terms of execution: in both cases, all partitions need to be generated.
+Hence, we may expect that the lazy version will be a little slower than the eager version, since laziness always introduces a certain overhead.

+The benchmarks confirm this, we can see that the eager version is faster for all large enough inputs.
+For this problem, we do not seem to benefit from laziness.

 ![Running time of calculating the Goldbach partitions for a given N](assignment-1/images/goldbach.pdf)